-- 4.1.1 The Finance Committee, on behalf of the Governing Body, arrange for the long-term investment of funds and endowments of the College. - 4.1.2 The Governing Body, on advice from the Finance Committee, shall approve the appointment of investment managers and bankers and the terms on which they operate.
+- 4.1.1 The Finance Committee, on behalf of Council, arrange for the long-term investment of funds and endowments of the College. - 4.1.2 Council, on advice from the Finance Committee, shall approve the appointment of investment managers and bankers and the terms on which they operate, in line with the College Investment policy.